 Quality Coaches

-Quality coaches are specialist from the early childhood field that focuses on enhancing the environment and skills to excel in the learning atmosphere of every child in care.
 Quality coaches are responsible for helping you understand Kentucky’s All STARS quality improvement rating system and the incentives for providing quality care.
 They also are responsible for observing and modeling best practice to help you give the best attention possible.
 They will help you obtain a higher education by connecting you with the professional development coach who can increase your scores and the quality of care you provide.

 Professional Development Coaches

 Professional development coaches work with you to improve your education in the early childhood educational field.
-They can help you obtain your child development associate certificate all the way up to your bachelor’s degree in early childhood education with financial awards and incentives.
+They can help you obtain your Child Development Associate Certificate all the way up to your bachelor’s degree in early childhood education with financial awards and incentives.

 Food Program